 Preventive maintenance means being proactive about the repairs needed in your workplace.
 With a preventive maintenance plan, you’ll schedule maintenance work in advance to avoid corrective, emergency repairs.

 The most notable ways in which a CMMS helps you accomplish this is by automating the preventive maintenance process for managers and technicians by keeping track of and forecasting maintenance dates, tasks, technician schedules, repair reports, and parts inventory.

-Businesses that use data insights reduce risk and increase bottom-line.
+Businesses that use data insights reduce risk and increase the bottom line.
 A CMMS can provide you with data needed to increase productivity, decrease risk, and improve workplace safety.

 The ability to monitor Key Performance Indicators (KPIs) is one of the great pros of using a CMMS.
 KPIs are sets of data that track productivity and employee performance.